WLJSTeam/wljs-docs/docs/frontend/Advanced/Dynamics/Performance tips.md

 }]
 ```

-It might be misleading, but here setting a new value to `radius` won't cause re-evaluation of `Disk`, but `pos` will.
-It does not mean, that new values of `radius` are not in-sync with the frontend, only re-evaluation is not triggered.
+It might be misleading, but here setting a new value to `radius` won't cause re-evaluation of `Disk`.
 Then you can update two as

 ```mathematica
 radius = newRadius; (* only sync *)